+Figure 1

-Figure 1.
-Forest loss by climate zone and by country within the tropics.
-Data on tree canopy cover in 2000 and gross forest cover loss from 2001-2020 are from Hansen et al. (2013).
+Forest loss by climate zone (panel a) and by country within the tropics (panel b).
+Data on tree canopy cover in 2000 and gross forest cover loss from 2001 to 2020 are from Hansen et al. (2013).
 Forest is defined as 50% tree cover.
 Loss data indicate binary occurrence of a forest loss event in a given pixel and the year in which the event primarily occurred.
-We multiply binary forest loss occurrence by 2000 tree cover to calculate the extent of forest loss by year, and then aggregate by climate zones defined inside or outside the region between the Tropics of Cancer and Capricorn.
+We multiply binary forest loss occurrence by tree cover in 2000 to calculate the extent of forest loss by year and then aggregate by climate zones defined inside or outside the region between the Tropics of Cancer and Capricorn.
+Abbreviation: DRC, Democratic Republic of the Congo.